galaxyproject/training-material/NGS-mapping/tutorials/dive_into_mapping.md

 # Mapping
 > ### :pencil2: Hands-on: Mapping with Bowtie2
 >
-> 1. Load the dataset from [zenodo](https://zenodo.org/record/61771/files/GSM461180_treat_paired_subset_2.fastq) into Galaxy.
+> 1. Load the dataset from [zenodo](https://zenodo.org/record/61771/files/GSM461178_untreat_paired_subset_1.fastq) into Galaxy.
-> 2. Search in the tool bar on the left the mapper "bowtie2".
+> 2. Search in the tool bar on the left the mapper 'bowtie2'.
-> 3. The dataset can not be selected because a "fastqsanger" format is accepted as the only valid format.
+> 3. The dataset can not be selected because 'fastqsanger' format is accepted as the only valid format.
 To change the format, click in the history at your dataset on the 'pencil' button.
 Select the tab 'data type' and choose as a new data type 'fastqsanger'.
 Click on save and go back to bowtie2.
 Now the dataset should be in the list of fastq files that can be processed.
 > 4. Select the uploaded dataset 'bad.fastq' as the fastq file.
 > 5. Choose as a reference genome human hg19.
 To do that, select 'Use a built-in genome index' for the item 'Will you select a reference genome from your history or use a built-in index?' and for the item 'Select reference genome' the human hg19 genome.
 > 6. All other parameters use there default value.
-Click on "Execute".
+Click on 'Execute'.
 It will take now a while to process this dataset.
 > 7. Click on the right history panel on the Bowtie2 item.
 Look careful at the information which is given here:
 >
->           100000 reads; of these: 100000 (100.00%) were unpaired
+>           100000 reads; of these: 100000 (100.00%) were unpaired;
->           of these: 99953 (99.95%) aligned 0 times
+>           of these: 99407 (99.41%) aligned 0 times
->           19 (0.02%) aligned exactly 1 time
+>           149 (0.15%) aligned exactly 1 time
->           28 (0.03%) aligned >1 times
+>           444 (0.44%) aligned >1 times
->           0.05% overall alignment rate
+>           0.59% overall alignment rate
 >
 >
 >    > ### :question: Questions